Welcome!

 If you’re new to the city, it can be hard to understand that a second-floor apartment in Hell’s Kitchen does not offer the same serene feeling as a 20th-floor Upper East Side apartment.
 If you’re unsure which neighborhood you want to live in or how long you’ll be in New York, renting is the way.

-It also applies to your family — or lack thereof — situation.
+It also applies to your family or lack thereof situation.
 If you’re single but wish you weren’t, buying a studio might not be the best long-term investment.
-If you’re newly married and trying for kids, you might be looking to upgrade to that 2-bedroom or even move to the suburbs soon.
+If you’re newly married and trying for kids, you might be looking to upgrade to a 2-bedroom or even move to the suburbs soon.

 In short, renting is a better choice than buying if you’re not looking to stay in the same place for at least two to three years.